 Best pregnancy nutrition books

-You may already know this, momma, but I recently released a pregnancy cookbook (a shameless plug).
 I DEFINITELY remember how difficult eating healthy was during pregnancy.
-I’ve seen a lot of momma’s struggle with the same thing.
+I’ve seen a lot of mama’s struggle with the same thing.

-I decided to collaborate with a chef to create the pregnancy cookbook!
-That way, you’ll eat food that actually tastes good (because we WANT to keep our food down!) and is healthy!
+That’s why I decided to collaborate with a chef to create a pregnancy cookbook!
+I wanted mamas to be able to eat food that actually tastes good, is healthy, and EASY to make.

 That’s where THIS pregnancy cookbook is different from other things on the market.
 You can make stuff that is easy to make AND tastes delicious.

 My pregnancy cookbook includes over 50 recipes (all of which have a gluten and/or dairy-free option!)
 It also has a list of power foods so you can quickly access the BEST foods for pregnancy.
-There are also two weeks of postpartum meal plans as well.
+You’ll also get two weeks of postpartum meal plans as well.

-Overall mommas have been SO happy with it, which makes ME super happy too.
+Overall mamas have been SO happy with it, which makes ME super happy too.
 It comes in an e-book format and would look SO cute in a lovely binder of your choice.
-It also includes unlimited downloads just in case you lose track of it.
 You can learn more about it here.

 Real Food for Pregnancy: The Science and Wisdom of Optimal Prenatal Nutrition